wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 **Setting `wallarm_mode` in specific deployments**

 Peculiarities on how the `wallarm_mode` directive is set in the specific deployments are described below.
 Note that the values and their meanings are the same as for the `wallarm_mode` directive.
+Also consider that described configuration is applicable only for [in-line](../installation/inline/overview.md) deployments - for [Out-of-Band (OOB)](../installation/oob/overview.md) solutions only the `monitoring` mode can be active.

 === "Docker"
     When deploying Wallarm nodes via docker containers, pass the `WALLARM_MODE` environment variable.